 Members plans for proposals for Agenda items with previously approved PVs: For 1.2, the Chair noted this was also led by the government agencies and sought input from NTIA.
 NTIA stated the same status and timeline applies to agenda item 1.2 as noted above for 1.3 and 1.7.
 The Chair sought updates from WP 4A participants and plans to develop proposals for those items for Agenda items 1.5, 1.6, 9.1 (Issue 9.1.9), and 10.
 Viasat offered a summary of the work on Agenda item 1.5 by WP 4A and noted how the work is being grouped by service and/or platform of the ESIM.
 Viasat shared a view that more progress is needed on the CPM text at the July WP 4A meeting.
 Regarding a proposal for IWG-3, Viasat is planning to submit a proposal but is uncertain whether it would be ready in time for the April WAC or July CITEL meetings.
 Boeing reported on the Agenda item 1.6 efforts by WP 4A.
 Boeing shared a view that the current CPM text is converging on the methods/options and that the July WP 4A should focus on consolidating these into as few methods/options as possible.
 Similarly, Boeing is planning a proposal for Agenda item 1.6 but is uncertain if it will be ready for the upcoming WAC and CITEL meetings.
 Regarding 9.1.9, the Chair noted that WP 4A had made some progress on this issue at its recent meeting.
 It was noted that there was discussion at the meeting on the different possible applications of the protection criteria for EESS (passive) based on percentage of measurement time or based on percentage sensor viewing area.

 The Chair sought inputs on proposals under Agenda item 10.
-Viasat stated their intension to submit proposal(s) and sought guidance from the FCC on the deadline for new Agenda items.
+Viasat stated their intention to submit proposal(s) and sought guidance from the FCC on the deadline for new Agenda items.
 The FCC did not indicate a specific deadline but noted past discussions by the Steering Committee on consideration of new Agenda items.
 At this time, it is unclear if proposals are to be considered as a package or one by one.
 The FCC did make clear that earlier is better and encouraged the IWG-3 membership to contribute proposals sooner rather than later.

 Status of remaining WRC-19 AIs assigned to IWG-3: The Chair reported that WP 4A addressed a situation where Agenda item 9.1 (Issue 9.1.7) was being connected with an Agenda item 7 issue.
 This was quickly clarified that these issues are separate and should remain separate.